ubleipzig/gitbits/40-EditPatchRebase.md

 ## 4. Edit, patch, rebase

-A few thoughts on edit, patch and rebase.
+A few thoughts on edit, patch, rebase cycle.

 ### Know about git add --patch

-You don't have to use it, just know about it.
+You don't have to use it all the time, just know about it.

 ```
 $ git add --patch